Dear Michigan Innkeeper:

 FREE TECHNOLOGY WEBINARS: Acorn Internet Service, my Web host, is offering FREE webinars for new and aspiring innkeepers on topics such as email for business, spreadsheets, browsers and search engines: Acorn To view previously broadcast webinars, contact Annie at email@example.com for a password.

 MICHIGAN: SUN.- TUES., Nov.
 5-7/GRAND RAPIDS: The 30th Annual Innkeeping Conference of Michigan Lake to Lake B&B Association will be held at Doubletree by Hilton in Grand Rapids.
-I’ll be exhibiting at the conf.
+I’ll be presenting at the aspiring innkeepers seminar and exhibiting at the conf.
 Stay tuned to the Lake to Lake site for more info.

 PAII: SAT-TUES., JAN.
 6-9, 2018/ORLANDO, FL: The 30th annual Professional Association of Innkeepers International will be held at Rosen Shingle Creek.
 Stay tuned to the PAII Conf. site for more info.